The N Crowd: Double Special Guest Shows

 As the name implies, there are two special guests for these shows.
 Each special guest and The N Crowd perform for 30 minutes.

 Satellite Shows

 These shows take place outside the regularly scheduled N Crowd shows.
 Their length is anywhere from 20 minutes to a full 90-minute show.
 These shows are typically held in bars, colleges, fundraisers, or as entertainment for conferences.

-With North Penn HS

-North Penn High School has its own improv troupe, and has had the honor of having its troupe perform onstage with the N Crowd twice in recent years.
-Both times at what is known as North Penn's "Great Improv Event."
-The show was a cooperative effort between the two troupes, with members from both groups performing on stage at once.